francescocellamare/os161-c1/README.md

 # os161-c1
 ## Project objective
-The project aims at expanding the memory management (dumbvm) module, by fully replacing it with a more powerful virtual memory manager based on process page tables
+The project aims at expanding the memory management (dumbvm) module, by fully replacing it with a more powerful virtual memory manager based on process page tables.

 With the current implementation of DUMBVM, the kernel crashes when the TLB is full, our goal is to implement a new virtual-memory system that has:
 1. A replacement policy for the TLB
 2. On-demand loading of pages so that not the whole pages corresponding to a program will be loaded into memory when the program starts
 3. Page replacement for pages in physical memory when no free pages are available

+The new virtual memory should use on-demand paging so instead of loading the entire program inside the physical memory, a page is only loaded when needed, so when demanded by a program in execution.
+By loading only the portions of program that are needed, memory is used more efficiently.

 ## Design choices overview
+To implement on-demand paging, we adopted the following architectural frameworks for key components within the virtual memory system:
 #### TLB Management
 - The replacement policy chosen is a simple `Round-Robin` policy
 #### Page Table